spiteria/AnimalHierarchy/README.md

 # AnimalHierarchy
-Independent Project, incorporates inheritance, an interface, and abstract class
+Independent Homework, incorporates inheritance, an interface, and abstract class